 If you have not yet filed your 2013 tax return, please file your FAFSA with your estimated information, and update your FAFSA after you complete your 2013 income tax return.

 and complete your FAFSA today.
 Don't miss out on your opportunity for funding.

 Federal Direct Loan Interest Rates Update

-The Bipartisan Student Loan Certainty Act of 2013 was signed into law on Friday, August 9, amending the formulas used to calculate Federal Direct Student Loan interest rates.
-Under this Act, Federal Direct Student Loan interest rates will be tied to the financial markets, and interest rates will be determined each June for new loans being made for the upcoming award year (defined as July 1 through June 30).
+Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
+Under this Act, interest rates will be determined each spring for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.